smart-data-models/dataModel.Energy/ACMeasurement/doc/spec_JA.md

         type: Property
         units: Watt
     areaServed:
-      description: 'The geographic area where a service or offered item is provided'
+      description: The geographic area where a service or offered item is provided
       type: string
       x-ngsi:
         model: https://schema.org/Text